ouija/Asus-S510UA-DS71-Hackintosh/README.md

 After a long hiatus from the hackintosh scene, I'm back in action wasting time trying to get this awful operating system running on this unit again for development purposes.

 I've _finally_ managed to get OpenCore running on this machine, after running into nothing but issues with macOS installer failing to load / kernel panic when following other **Kaby Lake** based configurations and examples.
-After finally getting the macOS installer to load when using [prebuilt package](https://olarila.com/files/OPENCORE1/EFI.Opencore.NoteBook.Coffee.Lake.Whiskey.Lake.zip) for **Cofeee Lake** instead, I realized both `CpuTscSync.kext` and `TSC_sync_margin=0` boot arg are needed to resolve this!
+After finally getting the macOS installer to load when trying a prebuilt package for **Cofeee Lake** instead, I realized that both `CpuTscSync.kext` and `TSC_sync_margin=0` boot arg are needed to resolve this!

 ## Quick Installation Notes